Volts Top Eagles in Drummondville

 However, just 69 seconds later, the Volts showed their own push back as after a Keefe wraparound attempt had failed, Dylan Dumont was able to bat the puck out of the air by Towle to restore a two goal margin.
 In the final four minutes, the Eagles elected for an early goalie pull but Lévesque hit the open cage with 2:36 left to play to conclude the scoring.

-The Eagles are back it tomorrow as they visit the Blainville-Boisbriand Armada.
+The Eagles are back it this afternoon as they visit the Blainville-Boisbriand Armada.
 Puck drop is 4 PM AST_.
 The game is available for purchase on https://www.flohockey.tv/live/166981 and you can also hear all the action on 1270 AM CJCB or online at www.cjcbradio.com

 THREE STARS OF THE GAME